wp-plugins/ad-inserter/readme.txt

 Display ad only for posts published after N days.

-Do not display ads to users from certain referrers (domains) e.g technorati.com, facebook.com,... (black list) or display ads only for certain referrers (white list). **Leave referrers list empty and set to Black list to show ads for all referrers.**
+Do not display ads to users from certain referrers (domains) e.g technorati.com, facebook.com,... (black list) or display ads only for certain referrers (white list). **Leave referrers list empty and set it to Black list to show ads for all referrers.**

-Do not display ads in certain caregories e.g sport, news, science,... (black list) or display ads only in certain categories (white list). **Leave category list empty and set to Black list to show ads in all categories.**
+Do not display ads in certain caregories e.g sport, news, science,... (black list) or display ads only in certain categories (white list). **Leave category list empty and set it to Black list to show ads in all categories.**

+Do not display ads in posts with certain tags (black list) or display ads only in posts with certain tags (white list). **Leave tag list empty and set it to Black list to show ads for all tags.**

 For all display positions you can also define Wordpress page types where the ads can be displayed:

 *   Posts
 *   Pages

+You can also disable ads on certain posts or pages.
+For each code block on posts or pages you first define default display settings.
+Then you can define post/page exceptions on the post/page editor page (check Ad Inserter Exceptions meta box below).

 For display positions Before Excerpt, After Excerpt, Before Title and Widget you can select additional pages where the ads can be displayed: